 While both experimental groups had improved flexibility and the control group hardly had any increase, the researchers measured the results and found that the passive stretching gained more than double the amount of knee flexion (+15.8 degrees) than the active stretching group (+7.0 degrees).

 Conclusions about active stretching has its place in general fitness and rehabilitation.
-Given the small number of studies and reviews about stretching relative to other types of stretching, like dynamic and passive, active stretching could be a part of warm-ups or a gradual way to regain strength and delay muscle atrophy if you are injured.
+Given the small number of studies and reviews about active stretching relative to other types of stretching, like dynamic and passive, active stretching could be a part of warm-ups or a gradual way to regain strength and delay muscle atrophy if you are injured.
+Bacon recommends that most of his clients do active stretching before a workout because that will “bring them to their end range of motion.”
+They do not need to achieve maximal flexibility if their sport or activity does not demand it.